missedmyeye/meowdybuddy/README.md

 - `TWITCH_CLIENT_ID`: Obtained when [creating your chatbot](#creating-a-twitch-chatbot)
 - `TWITCH_CLIENT_SECRET`: Obtained when [creating your chatbot](#creating-a-twitch-chatbot)
 - `PYTHON_SCRIPT`: File name of python script that will be acting on the input messages.
 Messages from a user in `BOT_LIST` or a chat command e.g. "!hi user1234" will be ignored.
 - `BOT_LIST`: List of excluded bots/users.
 Python script will not act on messages from them, make sure to include `TWITCH_BOT_USERNAME`.
+I simultaneously run a chatbot [Nightbot](https://nightbot.tv/)(which I used before this project) and the extension [Pokemon Community Game](https://www.twitch.tv/directory/category/pokemon-community-game), so I don't want my Python script to be acting on their automated messages as well.
 - `LLM_PORT`: localhost port which your LLM server has exposed.
 ## Running the Chatbot
 From the repository root folder, start up the chatbot: